 The second goal of the Archive is to continue the spirit of Blyth’s open-access policy to his collection and to promote a collaborative and comprehensive ethos among Hoccleve scholars.
 We want scholars to be able to use the Archive as a platform for hosting data that supports their work published elsewhere while presenting it for others to use and manipulate for new research aims.
 The first project to take advantage of this is Karen Smyth’s “Concordance of Time Referents” for the Regiment of Princes.

 The Archive’s third major goal is educational.
 The Archive is intended to provide a place where Hoccleve researchers and students can connect with each other and collaborate on on-going projects.
 One of the projects being developed to reach this goal will be a fully critical hypertext edition of the Regiment of Princes.
-The transcription and mark-up work for the edition will be broken up into small parcels and completed over a number of years (see our trial of FromThePage!)
-Primary participants in this work will be scholars and students who may each be interested in Hoccleve and manuscript variation on a relatively small-scale–such as in their coursework in English Departments around the world.
+The transcription and mark-up work for the edition will be broken up into small parcels and completed over a number of years (see our collection on FromThePage!)
+Primary participants in this work will be scholars and students who may each be interested in Hoccleve and manuscript variation on a relatively small-scale–such as in their Medieval Studies coursework around the world.

 Mission of the Archive

 Ultimately, while the Hoccleve Archive will remain in a state of continuous expansion and development, its mission will always be both pedagogical and scholarly.
 It will provide a tool for teaching modern students about the nature of writing and publishing before the age of the printing press.
 It will offer undergraduate and graduate students practical ways to understand the historical context of medieval literature in a familiar online environment.
-It will also provide Hoccleve scholars with a central site where they can meet, share ideas, access heretofore unpublished textual data, publish digital materials that support their work published in other venues, view materials dispersed widely across American and U.K. archives, and collaborate in the ongoing study, mark-up, preservation, and promotion of Hoccleve’s texts.
+It will also provide Hoccleve scholars with a central site where they can meet, share ideas, access heretofore unpublished textual data, publish digital materials that support their work published in other venues, view materials dispersed widely in archives and created by researchers around the world, and collaborate in the ongoing study, mark-up, preservation, and promotion of Hoccleve’s texts.